IRL2/nanover-docs/source/concepts/base-protocol.rst

 and the **command service**.
 While none of these services are strictly mandatory, some features expect two or three services to cooperate.

-The **state service** maintains a state that is shared between the server and one or more clients.
+The **state service** coordinates a shared data store that is shared between the server and one or more clients.
 The state is presented as a key-value store;
 users can subscribe to updates to the state, send updates themselves, and request exclusive write access to some keys.
 This service is used to: share the position of the users' avatars, send users' interactions